Qbix/cordova-plugin-q-users/README.md

 ```

 ## checkContactsAccount
-Binds given `contactId`s to their account's name and type.
+Check which accounts have `contactId`s.
 Returns JSON array of `AccountContactIds` object.
 Property names are the keys.

 ### Parameters
 - __contactIds__: List of `contactId`s which accounts' information wanted to be returned.
 [JSON array of ints]